 The Company has no employees (2022: nil).
-The majority of employees are employed by a fellow subsidiary undertaking of Aviva plc, Aviva Employment Services Limited (AES).
-Disclosures relating to employee remuneration and the average number of persons employed are made in the financial statements of AES.
-The Company is recharged with the costs of the staff provided by AES however the associated costs and average number of persons employed can not be accurately disclosed.
+The majority of employees engaged in the activities of the Company are employed by a subsidiary undertaking of Aviva plc, Aviva Employment Services Limited (AES).
+Disclosures relating to employees may be found in the annual report and financial statements of this company.
+The Company is recharged with the costs of the staff provided by AES however the associated costs and average number of persons employed cannot be accurately disclosed.